CiscoDevNet/Hyperflex-Hypercheck/ReadMe.txt

 Test Details:
 Detail info of the test are available in the file(TestInfo.txt).

+For stopping the script execution we can use the key [CTRL+Z]

 Refer the following for more information on Hypercheck Tool- https://www.cisco.com/c/en/us/support/docs/hyperconverged-infrastructure/hyperflex-hx-data-platform/214101-hypercheck-hyperflex-health-pre-upgr.html